 - Demerera sugar for topping (see TIPS)

-Preheat oven to 400F.
+Preheat oven to 400F/200C.
 If using silicone liners, drop into a muffin tin.
-If using muffin tins, grease the cups or line with papers.
+If using muffin tins, spray the cups with baking spray or line with papers.

 In a medium bowl, stir together the dry ingredients (that’s the flours, sugar, baking powder and soda, salt and caraway) and the dried fruit.